 Now that puts ‘act your wage’ in an entirely different light!

-- Consider all of the knowledge you already have and knowledge you’re gaining every day.
+- Consider all the knowledge you already have and the knowledge you’re gaining daily.
 Use it to fuel your determination.

 - Get comfortable with being uncomfortable.
 And don’t be afraid to fail as sometimes that’s part of the process.

 - Making the adjustment from where you are to where you ultimately want to be may not be easy, but it’s always worth it.
 You can do it when you act your wage!